 - Peel potatoes and cut into rough chunks, about 1 to 2 inches cubed.
 Transfer to a bowl of cold water to rinse.
 Change water 2 or 3 times until it runs clear.
 In a Dutch oven or large stockpot, bring 4 quarts of water to a boil over high heat.
 Add potatoes and cook until completely tender, about 15 minutes.
 Drain potatoes in a colander and rinse under hot running water for 30 seconds to wash away excess starch.
 Set a ricer or food mill over now-empty pot and pass potatoes through.
 Add milk and butter and fold gently with a rubber spatula to combine.
 Season to taste with salt and pepper.
 Keep warm until ready to serve.

 - Heat the oven to 375°F and arrange a rack in the middle.
-In a medium bowl, toss shrimp with ½ teaspoon kosher salt and ⅛ teaspoon baking powder.
+In a medium bowl, toss shrimp with 1/2 teaspoon kosher salt and 1/8 teaspoon baking soda.
 Place in the fridge for 15 minutes or up to an hour.
 When ready, cut into large chunks if extra large or jumbo.

 - In a large saucepan over medium heat, melt 4 tablespoons butter.
 Add the leeks and cook until soft but not brown, about 5 minutes.
 Stir in flour and cook for 2 minutes.
 Slowly add the wine, milk and cream, stirring well.
 Bring sauce to a simmer and cook for 5 minutes.
 Stir in the parsley, chives and anchovies.
 Remove from the heat and season to taste with salt and pepper.
 Gently stir in the smoked salmon, cod and shrimp.
 Transfer the mixture into a buttered 2-quart baking dish.